reedpatterson/keypathtrace/README.md

 - Search workspace JSON files for a dot-separated key path and open all matching files.
 Matches are opened with preview disabled (tabs are persistent).
 - Trigger navigation from the editor at the cursor via a command or a single-click status bar button.
-- Clickable dot-path tokens in the integrated terminal (terminal link provider) are supported.
 - Handles quoted and unquoted dot-path tokens.
 Complex array indexing and escaped/quoted-key edge cases are lower-priority and may be improved later.

 ## Quick usage